 If your physical health is a priority, then it’s important to be scheduling in enough quality shut-eye.

-Your immune system maintains your health by protecting your body from infection, viral organisms and foreign invaders.
+Your immune system maintains your health by protecting your body from infection, viral organisms, and foreign invaders.
 But when it gets weak, you can become sick and this leads to downtime as you try to recover from a cold or flu, for example.
 No one has time for that, which is why it’s important to keep it functioning well.

 Studies have shown that people who get enough sleep tend to consume fewer calories and are even more motivated to exercise, both of which can reduce the risk of excess weight gain and obesity.10 Your body weight can be directly affected by how much sleep you get.

 As you can see, getting enough quality sleep offers you a lot of positive benefits towards living a happy, fit and healthy life every day.